MatthewReid854/reliability/docs/How does Least Squares Estimation work.rst

 :math:`c = -\beta.ln(\alpha)` which becomes :math:`\alpha=exp\left(-\frac{c}{\beta}\right)`

 The table below shows the transformed data (from t and F into x and y) and a plot in Excel with the line of best fit.
-It also shows alpha and beta which are obtained using the reverse transforms describes above.
+It also shows alpha and beta which are obtained using the reverse transforms described above.

 .. image:: images/least_squares_1.PNG

-Here's how to do the same thing in Python, using numpy for the line of best fit.
+Here's how to do the same thing in Python, using numpy.polyfit for the line of best fit.

 .. code:: python